-Participants of this training may come from different parts of the Red Cross and work with the Red Cross as a volunteer (pre-registered) or staff.
+Participants of this training may come from different parts of the Red Cross and other emergency or disaster response organizations.
+They should have experience in working with volunteers and staff.

-After completing this training participant should be able to, communicate the reason for and the how psychosocial support will be provided and to choose the best way of support for themselves.
+After completing this training the participants should be able to, communicate the reason for and the how psychosocial support will be provided and to provide trainings in psychosocial support for volunteers and staff.